transdigiware/blockchain/howto/ibp-console-join-network.md

 `Org1` needs to send you their organization MSP definition before you can add them to the channel.
 You need to be a member of the consortium hosted by the ordering service before can be added to the channel.
 In order to follow these steps you need to be the admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet:

-1. Navigate to the **Organizations** tab.
+First, navigate to the **Organizations** tab.
 You can see the organizations available for export are listed under **Available organizations**.
 Click the **download** button inside the organization tile to download the JSON configuration file that represents the MSP of the peer organization.

-2. Send this file to the consortium member that will create the channel in an out of band operation.
+Then, send this file to the consortium member that will create the channel in an out of band operation.

 ### Import the organization definition
 {: #ibp-console-join-network-create-channel-import-msp}

-You then need to import the MSP definition of `Org1` into your console:

-1. Navigate to the **Organizations** tab, click the **Import MSP definition** button, and select the JSON file that represents the peer organization MSP definition.
+You then need to import the MSP definition of `Org1` into your console, which you can do by navigating to the **Organizations** tab, clicking the **Import MSP definition** button, and selecting the JSON file that represents the peer organization MSP definition.

 #### Creating the channel
 {: #ibp-console-join-network-channels-create}